Huachao/vscode-restclient/README.md

 * Bug fix for escapse `<` and `>` in response headers

 ### 0.5.2
-* Add autocompletition of MIME type for specific headers like `Content-Type` and `Accept`
+* Add autocompletion of MIME type for specific headers like `Content-Type` and `Accept`

 ### 0.5.1
 * Add autocomplete for HTTP language